EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

     $env:LOGONSERVER
     ````

-    > This will return \\\\VN1-SRV5, because the password of Ida is not not present on VN1-SRV3.
+    > This will return \\\\VN1-SRV5, because the password of Ida is not present on VN1-SRV3.

 1. Sign out.

 ### Task 4: Configure password replication

+*Important*: If you receive an error trying to pre-populate the passwords, wait for at least 15 minutes and try again.

 #### Desktop experience